-Carrying a budget portfolio from the Ministry of Finance to the Saeima is a tradition started in 1997 by then-Finance Minister Robert Zīle.
+Carrying a budget portfolio from the Ministry of Finance to the Saeima is a tradition started in 1997 by then-Finance Minister Roberts Zīle.
 The briefcase is the same one Zīle used back then - hence its well-worn appearance.

 A brass plate on the bag recorded the names of each Finance Minister making use of it and the years in which they delivered a budget to Saeima, though this was recently replaced with a new one as the first was full up (it can now be seen fixed on the back of the bag, giving it a rather bulletproof look).

 A similar tradition takes place in the United Kingdom when the Chancellor of the Exchequer (the UK Finance Minister) delivers a budget to the Houses of Parliament.

 The bag has seen plenty of changes over the years through boom and bust.
-In the first year it was delivered to the Saeima, the amount of expenditure it contained was a mere 1.3 billion lats or about 1.8 billion euros.
-In contrast the 2019 budget expenditure is 9.4 billion euros.
+In the first year it was delivered to the Saeima, the amount of expenditure it outlined was a mere 1.3 billion lats or about 1.8 billion euros.
+In contrast the 2021 budget expenditure is more than 10 billion euros.

 When it arrives at Saeima it typically weighs in at 3 to 5 kilos, depending upon the amount of paperwork inside.

-The current Minister, Janis Reirs, will be carrying the portfolio for the fourth time, matching Finance Ministers Oskars Spurdzins and Andris Vilks who have also toted the bag four times each.
+The current Minister, Janis Reirs, will be carrying the portfolio for the fifth time, breaking the record of Finance Ministers Oskars Spurdzins and Andris Vilks who toted the bag four times each.